HSBC settles bondholders' claims of Libor manipulation

 The case is In re: Libor-Based Financial Instruments Antitrust Litigation, U.S. District Court, Southern District of New York, No. 11-md-02262.

-(Reporting by Brendan Pierson in New York, additional reporting by Jonathan Stempel in New York; Editing by Cynthia Osterman and Randy Fabi)
+(Reporting by Brendan Pierson in New York, additional reporting by Jonathan Stempel in New York; Editing by Cynthia Osterman)